 This register is used to check for UART0 interrupt request flag.
+This bit is read-only.

 UART0_IE (bit 4): UART0 interrupt enable

 An interrupt request to vector address 8080H is generated when this bit and UART0_FLG are set to 1.